 A USAction and ProgressNow affiliate, Keystone Progress is a multi-issue advocacy organization that combines cutting edge online organizing techniques and hard-hitting earned media to advance the state’s progressive agenda.
 They’re working statewide on issues from the local to national level, and are building up their community organizing and electoral capacity.

 A Center for Popular Democracy affiliate providing education, leadership development, and organizing in the Latino communities of Reading and Allentown.
 Started in 2014, MRPA has been a leader in the fight to close Berks Family Detention Center, and provides support for the detained families.
-They have also played a leading role in campaigns for immigration reform, a fair budget for education and human services, driver’s licenses for undocumented immigrants, municipal IDs, and the Fight for $15.
-Make the Road Action builds political power by engaging thousands of Latino, immigrant, and African-American voters every year.
+They have also played a leading role in campaigns for immigration reform, a fair budget for education and human services, driver’s licenses for undocumented immigrants, municipal IDs, and the Fight for

 This organization shines a light on the untold stories of organizing in the greater Philadelphia region.
 Using innovative media-based organizing strategies, MMP has an impressive track record of raising awareness around local social justice concerns and connecting communities across issues.
 This election cycle they will support the media and communications needs of electoral organizers and voting rights advocates.

 The statewide branch of New Voices for Reproductive Justice, based in Pittsburgh with recent expansions into Philadelphia (and Ohio).
 They engage in leadership development and organizing to advance the health and well-being of Black women and girls, and the Human Rights of LGBTQ and marginalized communities, with services provided to over 50,000 people since 2004.
 Their Voice Your Vote!
 Project™, will reach a universe of 125,000 in and beyond Pittsburgh.